Sacramento Forecast Project Fountain Predictor for U.S. Employment California State University, Sacramento

 graph, <i>Fountain</i> Predictor

-The predictor had registered 46 positive months, from the end of the previous negative 34 month span that ended in October, 2003, through August of 2007.
-The current positive pattern drifted close to the 0.0% line several times in 2007 before turning negative in September.
-The negative pattern has gotten generally more negative over the last four months of 2007, ending with a -0.048 in December.
-Both coomponents increased but the Labor Force was a positive 0.063% while the Number of Persons Employed was only 0.015%.
+The predictor registered 46 positive months, from the previous negative 34 month span that ended in October, 2003, through August of 2007.
+The positive pattern drifted close to the 0.0% line several times in 2007 before turning negative in September.
+The negative pattern got more negative as 2008 progressed, ending with a -0.202 in December - the 16th month of the negative span.
+The Labor Force component has continued to increase (an average of 0.068%) over the 16 months while the number of employed has declined over much of the time period (an average of -0.017%).
+The negative value of the Predictor has exceeded the negative reached during the last negative span (-0.157 in Dec-01) and is close to the -0.236 reached in Jul-82.

 graph, <i>Fountain</i> Predictor